 The People We Serve

-All CLI participants hold regular jobs, attend day programs or are retired and involved in the agency’s Retirement Our Way (ROW) day program.
+All CLI participants hold regular jobs, attend day programs or are retired and involved in the agency’s Retirement Our Way (ROW) program.
 Community Living carries out its name in that all people participate as fully in their community as their abilities allow.
-This means these individuals are on the go!
 With some help and support, residents do their own shopping, go to public events, walk in the park, attend worship, cheer on their favorite teams, and picnic at the playground – the same activities their neighbors partake in.
 They enjoy life’s simple treats such as eating out at restaurants, going to the movies, getting haircuts, and playing bingo at a local senior center.
-And at home, time goes by quickly.
-These individuals are actively involved in meal planning and cooking, watching videos, listening to music, personal housekeeping, gardening, craftwork and just hanging around…there’s never enough time to do it all!
+The people we support are actively involved in their home lives, as well, from meal planning and cooking, watching videos and listening to music, to personal housekeeping and gardening.

 People served at Community Living maintain and decorate their own rooms, which helps to establish personal pride and independence.
 Oftentimes, the people we support invite community members to their homes because they are so proud of where they live.